 This toolkit contains links to tools, resources, and information about Environmental Sensitivity Index (ESI) maps and data.

-ESI maps and data can be downloaded or ordered on CD/DVD.
+ESI maps and data are available in a variety of formats and can be downloaded for free.
 The maps can be viewed and printed, and the data can be used in

 Download ESI Maps and GIS Data: Download maps and data in a number of formats.